chrismelikian/1password-vault-merge/README.md

 ```
 where 'legacy.json' is the old vault you eventually want to remove and latest.json is the vault you want to keep.

+Note that it can take many minutes to run as each 1Password operation can take almost 2 seconds.
+There's no way to speed this up.

+When you run multiple 1Password CLI commands from a single shell script you only get prompted once.

 This will create a file called `commands.txt` containing the changes to apply to your vaults.

 ### Analysing and running the generated commands